-Lockheed Martin’s Joint Air-to-Ground Missile firing from the Quad Launcher during ground testing.
+Lockheed Martin’s Joint Air-to-Ground Missile firing from the Quad Launcher during a 45-degree capability test.
 Photo: Lockheed Martin

 GIF Promo